Safeguarding and safety

 - the law requires disclosure

-These limits are explained clearly before mediation begins.
+We explain these limits clearly before mediation begins.

 When mediation must stop